Perfmatters Review: Love it or Leave it

 I don’t use this option since CloudFlare Firewall Rules are probably the best way to reduce brute force attacks made to the login page.

-The script manager is really useful when you want to remove styles and scripts from your site.
+The script manager is really useful when you want to remove styles and scripts from some parts of your site.

-If you don’t have PerfMatters, you can dequeue styles and scripts using code and a code snippets plugin.
+If you don’t have PerfMatters, you can dequeue styles and scripts using code snippets

 Perfmatters: Preloading (3)